 Palpung Sherab Ling cultivates and preserves the artistic lineage of the Palpung tradition.
 The monastery, only a few miles from the nearest town, retains its calmness and isolation.

 It has 250 monks’ quarters, accommodating over 500 monks, three shrine halls, six shrine rooms, and all of the traditional and modern monastic features.
 Palpung Sherab Ling also has Naro Chödrug retreat houses for monks and nuns, a Nigu Chödrug retreat house and individual cabins for lay practitioners.

-Further, there is a primary school for more than 250 kids, a university for higher Buddhist studies for more than 250 students, an arts and handicraft center, a health center and home for the elder with a small hospital, a mandala temple, the international Buddhist Institute for foreign students from all over the world, a guest house, the stupa temple with relics of The 8th Chamgon Kenting Tai Situpa and various sets of eight stupas commemorating the eight important steps in Buddha Shakyamuni’s life.
+Further, there is a primary school for more than 250 kids, a university for higher Buddhist studies for more than 250 students, an arts and handicraft center, a health center and home for the elder with a small hospital, a mandala temple, the international Buddhist Institute for foreign students from all over the world, a guest house, the stupa temple with relics of Guru Vajradhara H. H. The 8th Chamgon Kenting Tai Situpa and various sets of eight stupas commemorating the eight important steps in Buddha Shakyamuni’s life.